ericzji/f5-cncf-lab/README.md

 - the third where ordermgr is invoking accountmgr,
 - and finally the accountmgr receiving the /hello request.

+In the following trace instance, the ordermgr /buy request has reported an error:
 ![Image of instance2](./docs/images/trace-instance2.png)